SalsabilaTiara/steamlit_UAS/README.md

 # Streamlit : Statistik Produksi Minyak Mentah Suatu Negara
 This repo contains a simple [streamlit](https://streamlit.io) app that shows interactive plots of some statistics about the production of crude oil in some country.
-The data contains region codes, years, and total productions of crude oil per year.
+The main data contains region codes and total productions of crude oil per year.

 ## Check the live app
 Check out the live app [here](https://share.streamlit.io/nurahmadi/streamlit_demo/main/transjakarta.py).
 This demo is hosted with Streamlit sharing, check streamlit.io/sharing for more info.